 Who: Focus on empowering people in the system

-The Finance Innovation Lab’s role is to ultimately empower people across the private, public and civil society sectors.
+The Finance Innovation Lab’s role is to empower people across the private, public and civil society sectors.
 They focus their attention on three key areas:

 - Create: Work with entrepreneurs who are creating alternative business models in finance.